-- (ii) children eligible for service premium Note - service premium is paid to eligible children of armed services personnel under S14 of the Education Act 2002 - (iii) children of staff employed at the school (or school on an adjacent site i.e. College Park Infant School) - where the member of staff has been employed at the school for 2 or more years at the time at which the application is made, and or - the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage
+(ii) Children eligible for service premium

+Note - service premium is paid to eligible children of armed services personnel under S14 of the Education Act 2002

+(iii) Children of staff employed at the school (or school on an adjacent site i.e. King's Academy College Park (Infant))

-- (iv) children attending, at the time of application, College Park Infant School - (v) Children who live closest to the school, based on the shortest distance from home to school, measured 'as the crow flies'.
+- a) Where the member of staff has been employed at the school for 2 or more years at the time at which the application is made, and/or - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - (iv) children who live closest to the school, based on the shortest distance from home to school, measured on a straight line 'as the crow flies'.
 (This distance will be used where necessary to prioritise applications).
 Should there be two or more identical distances requiring prioritisation, this will be done by casting lots.
-Please see "Additional Information".
+Please see "Additional Information" below.

-Note: Should the school be oversubscribed from within any of the criteria 4(i) to 4(iv) above, then any additional criteria as given in 4(i) to 4(v) will be used to prioritise applications within these categories.
+Note - should the school be oversubscribed from within any of the criteria above, then any additional criteria will be used to prioritise applications within these categories.